-The world of coffee is so much more than lattes and espressos.
-It’s about the never-ending quest for finding, making, and customizing coffee blends that would satisfy your caffeine cravings.
+The world of coffee drinks is so much more than lattes and espressos, and there are a never-ending list of options in your local coffee shop designed to satisfy your caffeine cravings.

 Lungo Vs Espresso: What’s The Difference?